tsutterley/gravity-toolkit/doc/source/user_guide/spatial.rst

         Subset a spatial object to specific index

+        Arguments:

-        Inputs: `indice` in matrix to subset
+            ``indice`` in matrix to subset

+        Keyword arguments:

-        Options: spatial objects contain date information
+            spatial objects contain date information

     .. method:: object.subset(months)

         Subset a spatial object to specific GRACE/GRACE-FO months

-        Inputs: GRACE/GRACE-FO months
+        Arguments: GRACE/GRACE-FO months

     .. method:: object.offset(var)

         Offset a spatial object by a constant

-        Inputs: scalar value to which the spatial object will be offset
+        Arguments: scalar value to which the spatial object will be offset

     .. method:: object.scale(var)

         Multiply a spatial object by a constant

-        Inputs: scalar value to which the spatial object will be multiplied
+        Arguments: scalar value to which the spatial object will be multiplied

     .. method:: object.kfactor(var)

         Calculate the scaling factor and scaling factor errors from two spatial objects following `Landerer and Swenson (2012) <https://doi.org/10.1029/2011WR011453>`_

+        Arguments:

-        Inputs: spatial object to used for scaling
+            spatial object to used for scaling

+        Returns:

-        Returns: scaling factor and scaling factor error
+            scaling factor and scaling factor error

     .. method:: object.mean(apply=False, indices=Ellipsis)

         Compute mean spatial field and remove from data if specified

-        Option:
+        Keyword arguments:

-            `apply` to remove the mean field from the input spatial
+            ``apply`` to remove the mean field from the input spatial

-            `indices` of spatial object to compute mean
+            ``indices`` of spatial object to compute mean

     .. method:: object.reverse(axis=0)

         Reverse the order of data and dimensions along an axis

+        Keyword arguments:

-        Option: axis to reorder
+            ``axis`` to reorder

     .. method:: object.transpose(axes=None)

         Reverse or permute the axes of a spatial object

+        Keyword arguments:

-        Option: order of the output axes
+            order of the output axes

     .. method:: object.sum(power=1)

         Compute summation of spatial field

+        Keyword arguments:

-        Option: apply a power before calculating summation
+            apply a power before calculating summation

     .. method:: object.power(pow)

         Raise a spatial object to a power

+        Arguments:

-        Inputs: power to which the spatial object will be raised
+            power to which the spatial object will be raised

     .. method:: object.max()